-If you need a Renault Clio V, Captur 2 or New Zoe spare key we can provide you with a mechanical code to order a new key through the dealer.
-We can also reset your Renault Kangoo Traffic or Master key.
+If you need a Renault Clio V, Captur 2 or New Zoe spare key we can provide you with a mechanical code to purchase a new key from the dealer.
+We can also reset keys such as a Renault Kangoo, Traffic or Master key.

-Renault has a long and rich history of innovation.
-It was the first company to have used remote central locking on a production car.
-This technology was invented by Paul Lipschultz for his employer Niemens which is a manufacturer of security components to the automotive industry.
-This breakthrough was a massive leap for car safety.
+Renault has a long tradition of innovation.
+It was the first company to have utilized remote central locking on a production car.
+This technology was invented by Paul Lipschultz for his employer Niemens, a supplier of security components to the automotive industry.
+This breakthrough was a huge leap forward in car safety.

-Despite smartphones seeming to be close to replacing their hands-free cards, the hand-free cards from Renault are still widely used in their vehicles.
+The hands-free cards offered by Renault are still widely used in their vehicles despite the fact that smartphones appear to be replacing them.
 They’re actually included in the majority of vehicles Renault sells, and their use rate has been rising in recent years.
-In this video Pascaline from the division of Products at Renault explains how these cards function.
+In this video, Pascaline of Renault’s products division explains the most important components of these cards and explains how they function.

-Renaults have a surprisingly complex immobiliser, making it important to be aware of the basics before attempting to unlock a car without keys.
-Certain cars come with an emergency lock that is attached to the door handle of the passenger that is a good option if keys stop working or the battery runs out.
-This is an option for those who aren’t able to hire a locksmith professional.
+Renaults have a surprisingly complex immobiliser system, which is why it’s important to understand the basics before you attempt to unlock a car without the use of a key.
+Some vehicles will have an emergency lock fitted to the passenger door handle, which can be used if the keys stop functioning or the batteries wear out.
+This is a great option for those who don’t wish to hire a locksmith.

-You’ll also need to have access to a device such as the pump-up key or slim jim in order to take the key fob off and gain entry.
-If you don’t own these tools, you could require a hammer and screwdriver in order to take off the cylinder.
+You’ll also require access to a device such as a pump-up key or a slim jim to dismantle the key fob and gain access.
+If you don’t own these tools, you could need to use a screwdriver and hammer to take off the cylinder.

-You should be able to walk to the door for the passenger and find a small lock that is inserted into the driver’s panel next to the handle.
-This is a safety feature to ensure that people don’t lock themselves inside their vehicle or stealing the neighbour’s.
-It’s a simple but effective security measure that can save you a lot of time and stress in the event that you need to gain access to your vehicle quickly.
+You should be able into the passenger side of the door and see the small lock inserted into the driver’s side panel just next to the door handle.
+This is a measure of security to stop thieves from accidentally taking other vehicles or locking themselves into their own.
+It’s a simple, but effective security measure that will save you lots of time and stress if you need to enter your vehicle quickly.

-Transponders are a common feature on modern cars to safeguard against theft of cars.
-These tiny devices are attached to the key fob and include a chip that communicates with the car whenever it is within the range.
-These chips use a unique code to identify the key and inform it which vehicle it is paired with.
+Many modern vehicles use transponders to stop theft of cars.
+These small devices, which are attached to the key fob, include a chip and can communicate with the car once it is within range.
+These chips utilize a number to identify the car and key.

-The chip sends an electronic signal to a pair of coils that are positioned around the ignition barrel of the vehicle.
-The coils are activated once the key is within range and transmit a pulse electromagnetic energy to the transponder chip.
-The chip responds by sending back a unique identification code to the car.
-The unique code is then used to unlock the doors, and to start the engine.
+The chip emits an electrical signal that is received by coils that are positioned around the barrel of ignition in the vehicle.
+These coils are activated when the key is within range and send a pulse of electromagnetic energy to the transponder chip.
+The chip responds by sending a unique code to the car.
+The unique code is used to unlock the doors and begin the engine.

-Similar technology was employed in military planes during the World War 2 era to aid air traffic controllers in identifying them on radar.
-The aviation industry still utilizes this type of chip code message.
+Similar technology was utilized in military planes during the World War 2 era to aid air traffic controllers in identifying them on radar.
+The aviation industry continues to use this type of chip message.

-These systems were thought to be clone proof up until recently.
+For a long time the systems were believed to be clone-proof.
 This was due to the fact that there were only 74 Quadrillion (74,000,000,000,000,000) possible codes for each transponder.
-The technology behind these chips was improved, and they no longer have duplicate-proof.
-This has made many auto locksmiths upgrade their skills by learning how to read, program and write these newer kinds.
+The technology behind these chips has been improved and they no longer have clone proof.
+This has prompted many auto locksmiths to upskill their knowledge by learning how to read and write code for these newer types of chips.

-The Renaults are rather complex in how they operate with regard to their keys and immobilisers.
-There are two main systems in use that effect the way that a replacement key is programmed to the car.
-The older system utilizes a “kill switch” to turn off a crucial part of the car’s ignition mechanism if the proper key is not present.
-These are delicate devices that require a specialist to identify and repair if they fail.
+The Renault isn’t the most straightforward when it comes to the key systems and immobilisers.
+There are two main mechanisms that affect how a new key is programmed into the car.
+The older system uses an “kill switch” to turn off a crucial component of the car’s start-up mechanism if the correct key is not present.
+These are delicate devices that require a technician to assess and repair if they fail.

-The latest system is simpler to use.
-It makes use of advanced encryption and rolling security codes to prevent copying the code from the ECU or key.
-This is what will be used on the replacement keys that we provide.
+The newer system is more user-friendly to use.
+It uses rolling security codes and advanced cryptography to defeat copying of the code from the key or ECU.
+This is the method that will be used on the replacement keys that we supply.

-Some models use an earpiece antenna that is specific to the vehicle and is not recognized by transponder scanners that are standard.
-This is a highly effective way to prevent hotwiring, and is also difficult to bypass with a standard key or transponder emulator.
-We have a product dubbed the Renault Antenna Emulator that we can use to bypass this type immobiliser on Renault Clio phase 2 models as well as on some Renault commercial vehicles equipped with ID46 Transponders.
-It works by mimicking operation of a transponder that is valid in the ring antenna.
-It is able to be used on failed keys that are lost or stolen without dismantling the ECU.
-It has been tested and endorsed by Thatcham to give assurance to motor insurance customers.
+Certain models have an antenna ring that is specific to the vehicle and isn’t recognized by standard transponder scanners.
+This is extremely effective in keeping hotwiring off and is extremely difficult to disable with a standard key or an emulator for transponders.
+We have a specific product called the Renault Antenna Emulator (RAE) that we can use to bypass this kind of immobiliser in Renault Clio phase 2 models and in some Renault commercial vehicles fitted with ID46 transponders.
+It works by mimicking operation of a functioning transponder inside the ring antenna and can be used on failed or lost keys without dismantling the ECU.
+It has been approved and tested by Thatcham in order to provide further security to motor insurance customers.